ISFRYN FILMMAKING WORKSHOPS

 Join FILMMAKER BEVIS BOWDEN FOR A WORKSHOP IN NATURAL HISTORY FILMMAKING

 The natural world is all around us but capturing it on camera presents us with many challenges.
 Join me for a one-day workshop to gain an insight into the wonderful world of wildlife filmmaking.
-But wildlife is elusive and often requires many hours of waiting for just a single moment.
-To improve our odds we will be joined by professional Falconer David Hughes with his birds of prey, and you will be able to film David and his birds in the Fellows’ Garden at Merton College.
+But wildlife can be elusive and often requires many hours of waiting for just a single moment.
+To improve our odds we will be joined by professional Falconer David Hughes with his birds of prey.
+Within the confines of the Fellows’ Garden at Merton College you will be able to film David and his birds of prey up close and also in flight.

-This will be an opportunity for you to film the birds of prey up close and also in flight.
 With practical instruction the day is designed to introduce you to some of the current techniques and technologies in wildlife filmmaking.
-The workshops are intended for all levels of expertise and the curious.
+The workshop is intended for all levels of expertise and the curious.
 We can focus on the elements of filmmaking that interest you.

 EXAMPLES OF TECHNIQUE TALKING POINTS